ESNFranceG33kTeam/CosmoAppy/modules/volunteer/README.md

 - Postal address    string  `json:"postal_address"` - Postal address
 - Actif             bool    `json:"actif"`          - Status of the volunteer
 - Bureau            bool    `json:"bureau"`         - Does the volunteer has a bureau role
+- Employee          bool    `json:"employee"`       - Does the volunteer is an employee
 - Started date      string  `json:"started_date"`   - Date of volunteering started

 The parameters `id` is calculated automatically.